chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

 target will faithfully use the protocol to protect itself against abuse, whereas a malicious target will try to use the protocol to carry out the following goals.

-1. De-anonymize honest clients.
-The attacker aims to use the rate limiting protocol to violate whatever privacy properties the proxy purports to provide for its clients.
+1. Learn information about clients.
+The attacker aims to use the rate limiting protocol to learn information about the clients behind a proxy.
+This information might include, for example, the total number of clients behind a proxy, or any other information that might be useful in partitioning client anonymity sets.
 1. Disproportionately and negatively impact honest clients.
 The attacker aims to misuse the rate limiting protocol to single out honest clients and cause service disruption for them.